Review of the QCD sum rules for exotic states: type tetraquark states

 and we can prove that the current $J_{TT}^{-}(x)=0$ through performing the Fierz-transformation.
 Again, we take the isospin limit $m_u=m_d$, the four-quark currents with the symbolic quark structures,

 couple potentially to the pseudoscalar tetraquark states with degenerated masses.
 And the four-quark currents with the symbolic quark structures,

-couple also potentially to the pseudoscalar tetraquark states with degenerated masses according to the isospin symmetry.
+also couple potentially to the pseudoscalar tetraquark states with degenerated masses according to the isospin symmetry.
 And we obtain the QCD sum rules routinely.

 In Table \ref{BorelP-Pseudu-HC}, we present the Borel windows, continuum threshold parameters, energy scales of the QCD spectral densities and pole contributions.
 From the Table, we can see distinctly that the pole contributions are about $(40-60)\%$ at the hadron side, while the central values are larger than $50\%$, the pole dominance criterion is satisfied very good.
-On the other hand, the higher vacuum condensates play a minor important role, the operator product expansion converge very well.
+On the other hand, the higher vacuum condensates play a minor important role, the operator product expansion converges very well.

-We take all the uncertainties of the input parameters into consideration and acquire the masses and pole residues, see Table \ref{mass-residue-Pseudu-HC}.
-From Tables \ref{BorelP-Pseudu-HC}-\ref{mass-residue-Pseudu-HC}, we can see distinctly that the modified energy scale formula $\mu=\sqrt{M^2_{X/Y/Z}-(2{\mathbb{M}}_c)^2}-k\, m_s(\mu)$ with $k=0$, $1$ or $2$ is satisfied, where we subtract the small $s$-quark mass approximately to account for the small light flavor $SU(3)$ mass-breaking effects, which is slightly different from Eq.\eqref{modify-formula}.
+We take all the uncertainties of the parameters into account and acquire the masses and pole residues, see Table \ref{mass-residue-Pseudu-HC}.
+From Tables \ref{BorelP-Pseudu-HC}-\ref{mass-residue-Pseudu-HC}, we can see distinctly that the modified energy scale formula $\mu=\sqrt{M^2_{X/Y/Z}-(2{\mathbb{M}}_c)^2}-k\, m_s(\mu)$ with $k=0$, $1$ or $2$ is satisfied, where we subtract the small $s$-quark mass approximately to account for the small light-flavor $SU(3)$ mass-breaking effects, which is slightly different from Eq.\eqref{modify-formula}.